electronicboy/PaperDocs/source/index.rst

 Welcome to PaperDocs, the official documentation source for the `PaperMC <https://www.github.com/PaperMC>`__ project.

-Paper is a high performance fork of the Spigot Minecraft Server that aims to fix gameplay and mechanics inconsistencies as well as to improve performance.

-Paper contains numerous features, bug fixes, exploit preventions and major performance improvements not found in Spigot.
+The PaperMC project consists of multiple projects aimed at improving the ecosystem which they serve, most notability, the :doc:`paper/index` and :doc:`waterfall/index` projects.

 Not sure what you're looking for?
 Try our :doc:`about/index` section, which contains a short :doc:`about/introduction`, our :doc:`about/faq` and an article about :doc:`about/structure`.

-Server owners should read our tips and instructions in :doc:`server/index` on how to install, run and maintain a Paper based server.
+Server owners should read our tips and instructions in :doc:`paper/index` on how to install, run and maintain a Paper based server.

-The PaperMC project has several main components.
-Learn more about the project structure :doc:`here <about/structure>`.

 Running A Server
 ~~~~~~~~~~~~~~~~